Skip to content

 NameRoleStatusBackground

 Rob ParsonageFormer Reform Leader, Cornwall CouncilDeparted ReformResigned from Reform UK within days of the Dobwalls incident.
-Initially joined the Cornish Independent Nonaligned Group, then defected to the Conservative Party in February 2026.
+Joined the Cornish Independent Nonaligned Group, then defected to the Conservative Party in February 2026 — three parties in nine months.

-Rowland O'ConnorFormer Deputy Leader & North Cornwall ChairDeparted ReformResigned from Reform UK.
-Now Independent councillor for St Columb Major, St Mawan & St Wenn.
+Rowland O'ConnorFormer Deputy Leader & North Cornwall ChairDeparted ReformResigned from Reform UK on 9 October 2025.
+Now Independent councillor for St Columb Major, St Mawgan & St Wenn; founding leader of the Cornish Independent Nonaligned Group.

 Hope not Hate Investigations